-In the world of carbon capture and storage, separating CO2 from the other gases in a power plants exhaust stream (mainly nitrogen and water vapor), compressing it, transporting it by pipeline and injecting it deep underground under high pressure takes a substantial amount of work, consumes a significant amount of the heat generated and reduces the electrical output from a power plant.
+In the world of carbon capture and storage (CCS), separating CO2 from the other gases in a power plant's exhaust stream (mainly nitrogen and water vapor), compressing it, transporting it by pipeline and injecting it deep underground under high pressure takes a substantial amount of work, consumes a significant amount of the heat generated and reduces the electrical output from a power plant.
 This drop in the energy efficiency of the power plant due to carbon capture efforts is known as the energy penalty.
-The penalty and associated costs are a major concern for power producing companies around the world who are considering the application of carbon capture and storage (CCS) technologies for mitigation of CO2 emissions.
+The penalty and associated costs are a major concern for power producing companies around the world who are considering the application of carbon capture and storage technologies for mitigation of CO2 emissions.

 The two main approaches for lowering the energy penalty include:

 - The development of low energy requirement for CCS technologies; or,